Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/CODE_OF_CONDUCT.md

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

-Retrieved on November 22, 2016 from [http://citizencodeofconduct.org/](http://citizencodeofconduct.org/)
+Retrieved on MARCH 25, 2018 from [http://citizencodeofconduct.org/](http://citizencodeofconduct.org/)